open-telemetry/opentelemetry-php/DEVELOPMENT.md

 This does the following things:

 * Installs/updates all the required dependencies for the project
+* Uses [Rector](https://github.com/rectorphp/rector) to refactor your code according to our standards.
 * Uses [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to style your code using our style preferences.
+* Uses [Deptrac](https://github.com/qossmic/deptrac) to check for dependency violations inside our code base
+* Makes sure the composer files for the different components are valid
 * Runs all of our [phpunit](https://phpunit.de/) unit tests.
 * Performs static analysis with [Phan](https://github.com/phan/phan), [Psalm](https://psalm.dev/)
   and [PHPStan](https://phpstan.org/user-guide/getting-started)